Next Generation Air Transportation System: Implementation

-The FAA modernization programs for En Route Automation Modernization (ERAM) and Terminal Automation Modernization and Replacement (TAMR) are foundational pieces upon which the FAA could build the NextGen vision.
+The FAA programs for En Route Automation Modernization (ERAM) and Terminal Automation Modernization and Replacement (TAMR) are foundational pieces upon which the FAA could build the NextGen vision.
 These programs support NextGen objectives with modern software architectures that serve as the platform for new capabilities for air traffic controllers and managers.

-The FAA uses a widely accepted model for building large-scale automation systems.
+The FAA used a widely accepted model for building large-scale automation systems.
 Program lifecycles are continuous with a planned schedule of technology refreshes.
 For example, the FAA finished installing the original hardware for ERAM in 2008, and completed software and program acceptance in 2015.
 In 2016, the agency updated the technology of all major system components that were becoming obsolete.
-This approach is common to maintain the latest level of technology.
+This method is common to maintain the latest level of technology.

 On top of the foundational systems, the FAA then identified key enabling systems that improve communications, navigation, surveillance, traffic flow automation, information sharing, and weather systems.
-Integrating these systems is anticipated to transform air traffic management to keep pace with the growing needs of an increasingly diverse mix of air transportation system users without sacrificing safety.
+Integrating these systems transforms air traffic management to keep pace with the growing needs of an increasingly diverse mix of air transportation system users without sacrificing safety.

-Integration is necessary to achieve TBO, which is a method of strategically planning and managing air traffic from airport to airport for optimal performance by using the aircraft's ability to fly precise paths, metering traffic flow using time instead of distance, and faster information sharing between pilots, flight dispatchers, and controllers and managers.
+Integration of capabilities is necessary to achieve TBO, which is a method of strategically planning and managing air traffic from airport to airport for optimal performance by using the aircraft's ability to fly precise paths, metering traffic flow using time instead of distance, and faster information sharing between pilots, flight dispatchers, and controllers and air traffic managers.

-With TBO, the FAA and operators will have improved knowledge of where and when an aircraft is expected to be throughout its flight.
-This information will be shared between air and ground automation systems and used to better assess how to balance demand and capacity, and minimize the impact of disruptions due to weather, or system or facility outages.
+With TBO, the FAA and operators are expected to better know where and when an aircraft is anticipated to be throughout its flight.
+This information will be shared between air and ground automation systems and used to better assess how to balance demand and capacity, and minimize the consequences of disruptions due to weather, or system or facility outages.
 TBO's main benefits are improved flight efficiency, and increased throughput, predictability, and operator flexibility.
+Its initial operating areas are the Northeast Corridor, Mid-Atlantic Region, Northwest Mountain Region, and Southwest.
+TBO expanded to the Southeast in 2023.